Ion Agârbiceanu: Ideology and style

 Traditionally, reviewers have been put off by Agârbiceanu's plot devices and epic mannerisms, and in particular by his explanatory comments and notes, which they deem superfluous and distracting.
 As Lovinescu notes, Agârbiceanu and other Transylvanian realists will "accumulate in details", but will remain "incapable of narrating on more than one level": "for all their dynamism, his sketches are not exciting in the dramatic sense."
 The moralizing aspect of Agârbiceanu's fiction makes it hard to separate between it and his purely theological productions; as reported by Oprișan, Agârbiceanu's friend Blaga was privately critical of his "just too ethical" style.
 Such traits were celebrated in 1942 by Catholic historian Coriolan Suciu: "With his writing, this Romanian Chateaubriand has sparked a religious revival in our literature."
 The ideological and stylistic implications were poorly reviewed by Lovinescu, who notes that, whenever Agârbiceanu depicts village drunks, it is as if "for an anti-saloon exhibition."
-Dragomirescu argues that Agârbiceanu's work amounts to a set of humanitarian "directives", although, he concludes, its depiction of "the bleak and mystical recess of life" is a fine literary contribution, "rising above" his generation's.
-He states: "Agârbiceanu is a socializing Poporanist or Sămănătorist only when he is at his weakest".
+Critic Mihail Dragomirescu argues that Agârbiceanu's work amounts to a set of humanitarian "directives", although, he concludes, its depiction of "the bleak and mystical recess of life" is a fine literary contribution, "rising above" his generation's.

+Dragomirescu states: "Agârbiceanu is a socializing Poporanist or Sămănătorist only when he is at his weakest".
 According to exegetes such as Iorga, Constantin Șăineanu and Voncu, the moral lesson of Agârbiceanu's lay works is only hinted at, with much subtlety.
 Voncu sees in Luncușoara din Păresemi the "refinement and objectivity" of novels by Georges Bernanos.
 On the other hand, Voncu observes that the writer uses his artistic talents in theological works such as Despre minuni ("About Miracles") and Din pildele Domnului, ably narrating simple texts that can appeal either to their intended audience of rural believers or to a more cultivated set of readers.
 As Z. Ornea notes, Agârbiceanu's least known works are particularly moralizing.
 This category includes two stories of moral redemption, Sfântul and Pustnicul Pafnutie, which are "entirely tactless".
+Other critics also defend Agârbiceanu against allegations of preachiness—including Breazu, who believes that "Tolstoy the artist could never be expunged by the preacher within, [...] and neither did that happen with Father Agârbiceanu."
+Pecican notes that Agârbiceanu avoided blunt moralism "from the very time of his literary debut".